nextflow-io/nextflow/docs/basic.rst

 that eases the writing of computational pipelines with complex data.

 It is designed around the idea that the Linux platform is the lingua franca of data science.
-Linux provides many simple command lines and scripting tools, which by themselves are powerful, but when chained together facilitate complex data manipulations.
+Linux provides many simple command line and scripting tools, which by themselves are powerful, but when chained together facilitate complex data manipulations.

 `Nextflow` extends this approach adding to it the ability to define complex program interactions and an high-level